Vagabonds Act 1383

-The Act 7 Ric 2 c 5 (1383), sometimes called the Beggars Act, the Vagrancy Act, or the Vagabonds Act 1383, was an Act of the Parliament of England made at Westminster in 1383, after the Peasants' Revolt (1381).
+The Vagabonds Act 1383 (7 Ric.
+2. c.
+5), also known as the Beggars Act 1383, or the Vagrancy Act, was an act of the Parliament of England made at Westminster in 1383, after the Peasants' Revolt (1381).

-The Act empowered Justices of Assize, Justices of the Peace or county sheriffs to bind over vagabonds for good behaviour, or to commit them to the assizes if sureties could not be given.
+The act empowered Justices of Assize, justices of the peace or county sheriffs to bind over vagabonds for good behaviour, or to commit them to the assizes if sureties could not be given.